CoMAS: Co-Evolving Multi-Agent Systems via Interaction Rewards: Method

 To explore the potential that LLM-based agents, akin to human beings, achieve self-evolution by learning from inter-agent interaction within a multi-agent system, we propose \textbf{Co}-Evolving \textbf{M}ulti-\textbf{A}gent \textbf{S}ystems (CoMAS), a multi-agent framework where agents learn and adapt by interacting within a shared environment, mimicking collaborative and critical discussion.

-Figure~\ref{fig:method_pipeline} shows an overview of our proposed CoMAS pipeline.
 CoMAS is built upon an interactive multi-agent workflow: interaction, reward formulation, and policy optimization.
 Interaction represents the procedure that generates conversational data through collaborative and critical discussion, reward formulation is responsible for extracting reward signals from the conversation history and allocating rewards to corresponding actions, and policy optimization utilizes an RL algorithm to update the weights of the agents, thus achieving self-evolution.
+Figure~\ref{fig:method_pipeline} illustrates the CoMAS sampling process with interaction and reward formulation.